Shigeru Joshima

 Shigeru Joshima (城島 茂, Jōshima Shigeru) is a Japanese musician and actor.
-He is the leader and main guitarist of Tokio, a Johnny & Associates musical group.
+He is the leader and main guitarist of Tokio, a musical group of Starto Entertainment formerly known as Johnny & Associates.

 Career

 As an artist

 Prior to debuting with Tokio, Joshima was a backup-dancer for various Johnny's Entertainment boy bands at the time.
 He also formed temporary music units during that time, such as the Joshima Band with other to-be Tokio members.
 In 1990 he became the leader and guitarist of Tokio, but it wasn't until 1994 that the band debuted.

 As an actor

 Joshima has had parts in various dramas since 1989.
 One of his first roles ever was as a supporting cast member in the show Gomendou Kakemasu, where he acted alongside Kazuya Takahashi of Otokogumi and Naoto Endou of former Johnny's band Ninja.
 He has also hosted Ai no Apron and Leader's How-To Book, Brain Power Expedition Quiz!
 Homunculus with fellow member Taichi Kokubun, and with other Tokio members, hosted Gachinko!, The Tetsuwan Dash, Mentore G, and 5LDK.